joenjit24/jpc76-IT265-002/docs/Module-001-Dev-Log.md

 #### Progress
 - **What I accomplished**:
-  - Summarize completed tasks or progress made.
   - I came up with a studio name and an idea for what I would like to do with that studio
 - **Challenges faced**:
-  - Describe blockers, bugs, or issues encountered.
   -  I only had some slight issues with GitHub Pages, finding the link to my specific page as well as a inserting an image
 - **Solutions**:
-  - Detail how you addressed challenges or your thought process.
   -  I used the discord the professor had us join as a resource to figure out the link for the page and I reffered to a guide to figure out how to insert an image on GitHub Pages

 #### Learnings